Mathias157/balmorel-preprocessing/README.md

   - pip
   - pip:
     - gamsapi[transfer]==45.7.0
-    - pybalmorel==0.3.10
+    - pybalmorel==0.4.5
 ````

+### Using pixi
+A pixi.toml also enables the use of the [pixi package manager](https://prefix.dev/), which ensures that *all* dependencies are exactly the same as the time of use.
+When running the snakemake files the first time, pixi will install the required packages.

 ## Get Started

 The processing is initiated through a snakemake command in a command-line interface in the src directory.
 If using windows, the pre-processing can be run by calling `preprocessing` and the clustering through `clustering`.
-If on other systems, do either of the following commands:
+If on other systems, do either of the following commands (remember to put `pixi run` in front of these if using pixi):
 ```
 snakemake -s preprocessing
 snakemake -s clustering